Leonamrsm/Risk-Analysis-in-Public-Transport/README.md

 # Risk-Analysis-in-Public-Transport
-Analysis of a dataset of traffic incidents using Spark SQL and graphs.
+Analysis of a dataset of traffic incidents using Spark SQL.

 This project is part of the Data Science Academy's Data Scientist Training (https://www.datascienceacademy.com.br/).